Ali Shamkhani

-Ali Shamkhani (Note: علی شمخانی; علي شمخاني) (born 29 September 1955) is an Iranian naval officer and politician who served as the secretary of the Supreme National Security Council of Iran from 2013 to 2023.
-He formerly served as commander of both the IRGC Navy and the Islamic Republic of Iran Navy.
-He is a member of the Expediency Discernment Council of Iran and political advisor of the Supreme Leader of Iran since 2023.
-He was also one of the political appointees overseeing the 2025 Iran-United States negotiations aimed at reaching a nuclear peace agreement.
+Ali Shamkhani (Note: علی شمخانی; علي شمخاني) (29 September 1955 – 28 February 2026) was an Iranian naval officer and politician who served as the secretary of the Supreme National Security Council of Iran from 2013 to 2023.
+He had previously served as commander of both the IRGC Navy and the Artesh Navy.
+Shamkhani was a member of the Expediency Discernment Council of Iran and political advisor of the supreme leader of Iran from 2023.
+He was also one of the political appointees overseeing the Iran–United States negotiations aimed at reaching a nuclear peace agreement.

-In June 2025, Iranian official Ali Shamkhani was severely injured in an Israeli airstrike during the Iran–Israel war.
+In June 2025, Shamkhani was severely injured in an Israeli airstrike during the Twelve-Day War.
 Initial reports mistakenly claimed he had been killed, but he later reappeared in public.
+However, Shamkhani was killed eight months later in February 2026, during the 2026 Iran war.

 Early life and education

 Shamkhani was born on 29 September 1955 in Ahvaz, Khuzestan, Iran.
 His family is of Iranian Arab origin.
-Before the Iranian Revolution, Shamkhani was member of a clandestine Islamist guerilla group named Mansouroun (lit.
+After completing high school, Shamkhani's family relocated to Los Angeles in the United States, where his two brothers remained, one pursuing studies in medicine and the other in mechanical engineering.
+Shamkhani, however, returned to Iran, citing cultural reasons for his decision, and studied engineering at Shahid Chamran University of Ahvaz.
+While at college, before the Iranian Revolution, Shamkhani was member of a clandestine Islamist guerilla group named Mansouroun (lit.
 'The Victors'), engaging in armed struggle against the Pahlavi dynasty.
-After the revolution, he joined the Islamist Mojahedin of the Islamic Revolution Organization.
-He studied engineering at Shahid Chamran University of Ahvaz.
+After the revolution, he joined the Islamist Mojahedin of the Islamic Revolution Organisation.